lkovari/lk-lib-v4/form-validation-monitor-v4/README.md

 - dataEntryForm is the reference in the templae of the main form,
 - distanceFrom is the height of the gap in rem, between the UI of the Form Validation Monitor and other UI elements
+- fontSize is the numeric value the size of font in rem

 _<form (ngSubmit)="onSubmit(dataEntryForm)" #dataEntryForm="ngForm" novalidate autocomplete="off">_